in ,

 How to Determine the ROI of a Hydrogen Renewable Energy System

-If you're thinking of investing in a hydrogen renewable energy system, you may be wondering how to determine its ROI.
+If you're considering investing in a hydrogen renewable energy system, you may wonder how to determine its ROI.
 Before diving into the specifics, let's take a quick look at its sources, applications, and cost.
 Friedmann says it's not useful to think of the green hydrogen projects cost as energy return on investment, but rather as a return on investment.
 He explains the reasons why.
 Read on to learn more.

 Hydrogen Renewable Energy Overview